NaoHTWK/Firmware-Salvador/Readme.md

 ./install.bash --k1bc
 ```

-### 3. Build Process

-The build process runs automatically in a Docker container:
-1. The toolchain image must be built or a file server must be specified.
-2. Cross-compilation with CMake.
-3. Binaries and libraries are compiled.
-4. Deployment files are created in `build-*/deploy/`.

----

-## 🚀 Deployment

-### Build and Deploy to Single Robot
+### 3.1.
+Build and Deploy to Single Robot

+This command will build and deploy our firmware to a robot.
+Please note that the robot model needs to be specified.

 ```bash
 ./install.bash --t1_robocup_version <ROBOT_IP>